GoogleChrome/web.dev/src/site/content/en/patterns/web-vitals-patterns/video/video/index.md

 also want to utilize the `poster` attribute.

-* **`width` and `height` attributes**: To prevent layout shifts, set the `width` and `height` attribute on the `<video>` tag.
+* **`width` and `height` attributes**: To prevent layout shifts, set the `width` and `height` attributes on the `<video>` tag.
 This allows the browser to determine the dimensions of the video (and reserve the correct amount of space) - without having to wait for the video to download.

 * **`poster` attribute (optional)**: The [`poster`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video#attr-poster)
-  attributes specifies the image that should be displayed while a video is downloading.
+  attribute specifies the image that should be displayed while a video is downloading.
 If a video is the LCP element, LCP is determined by the time that the poster image is rendered - rather than when the overall video loads.
-If this attribute is not specified, the browser will wait until the first frame of the video is available, then uses this as the poster image; videos without a `poster` attribute are currently [not considered for Largest Contentful Paint](https://web.dev/lcp/#what-elements-are-considered).
+If this attribute is not specified, the browser will wait until the first frame of the video is available, then use this as the poster image; videos without a `poster` attribute are currently [not considered for Largest Contentful Paint](https://web.dev/lcp/#what-elements-are-considered).